-Mr. Gabriel Escarrer Jaume has been delegated the abovementioned powers pursuant to the resolution of the Board dated June 10, 2021, which was executed in a public deed on 14 June 2021 with protocol number 1908, duly registered with the Commercial Registry of Mallorca.
+Mr. Gabriel Escarrer Jaume has been delegated the abovementioned powers pursuant to the resolution of the Board of Directors dated June 10, 2021, which was executed in a public deed on 14 June 2021 with protocol number 1908, and which is duly registered with the Commercial Registry of Mallorca.